 Garlic can reduce cholesterol.
 St John’s Wort can treat your depression.
 Turmeric can reduce inflammation.
-We read the exciting headlines that cite the latest studies, but are left baffled when we search the web search for an herbal supplement only to find a myriad of products, brands, and preparations.
+We read the exciting headlines that cite the latest studies, but are left baffled when we search the web for an herbal supplement only to find an overwhelming amount of products, brands, and preparations.
 Which ones are safe?
 Who can you trust?
 Which should you buy and try?

 As a practicing medical herbalist, those are the questions I’m most often asked from those who want to start taking herbal supplements to improve their health.
-To the herbal novice, starting to take herbal supplements can be a confusing and scary endeavor because there’s an unfortunate lack of regulated, clear communication to consumers on ingredient quality, effectiveness and proven health benefits.
+To the herbal novice, starting to take herbal supplements can be a confusing and scary endeavor because there’s an unfortunate lack of regulated, clear communication to consumers on ingredient quality, effectiveness, and proven health benefits.
 But, don’t let this deter you.
-When taken properly, herbal supplements can greatly improve many different ailments, from reducing stress and weight to boosting up your immunity and combating depression.
+When taken properly, herbal supplements can improve many ailments, from reducing stress and weight to boosting your immunity and combating depression.

 In the United States, herbs fall under the food division of the Food and Drug Administration (FDA), which means that herbal supplements must be manufactured in clean facilities.
 It also means that the dosage amounts of each herb in any product has to be clearly stated on the ingredient label.
 But, since herbal supplements are only considered a food product, there are no regulated guidelines to ensure their medicinal effectiveness.